Thursday, February 29, 2024

 I will not be defeated!
 Until next time: DBTF.

-update 3-11-24: after going over the build with a scope and DVM, I found no build issues but did find a few mistakes in the layout.
+Update 3-11-24: after going over the build with a scope and DVM, I found no build issues but did find a few mistakes in the layout--I might have a ground loop?
 I will get new boards made and try again.

 No comments: